BrightnBubbly/stream-chat-survey/backend/README.md

 ## Install express-generator

-Once you have a working version of node, you can run the following command to install `express-generator`, which you will use to bootstrap your `backend `server.
+Once you have a working version of `node`, you can run the following command to install `express-generator`, which you will use to bootstrap your `backend` server.
 Note: I recommend that you install `express-generator` globally for the current user (and not under root).

 ```terminal
 npm install -g express-generator # do not use 'sudo'